PhilipGriffith/AHPy/README.md

 15
 ```

-We could also print this report to the console with the `show=True` argument.
+We could also print all of the reports to the console with the `show=True` argument.

 ### Purchasing a vehicle reprised: normalized weights and the Compose class